ironport/shrapnel/docs/tutorial.rst

     >>> coro.set_exit()
     >>> Connection closed by foreign host.

+[Note that this isn't just exiting the telnet/backdoor connection, but telling the entire system to shut down.]

 .. note::

     Try editing the echo server from above, so that it'll exit the